fadi-murad/Capstone_Project/README.md

 ## Overview
 This is a binary classification problem with fairly huge data set (**300,000 records**) and imbalanced data (**94:6 class ratio**).
-We will build different predictive models and compare their performance in order to choose the best model
+We will build different predictive models and compare their performance in order to choose the best model.

 ## Project Content
-I divided this project into 4 folders, the first folder contains data sets while the rest represent the steps of this project and contain the related R documents (in R, RMD and HTML formats) in addition to the related RData files
+I divided this project into 4 folders, the first folder contains data sets while the rest represent the steps of this project and contain the related R documents (in R, RMD and HTML formats) in addition to the related RData files.

 ### 1- Data Set
 You can find train and test sets in csv format with columns names and ready to be loaded